Planner Aware Path Learning in Diffusion Language Models Training: Method: Path Learning

 where $\mathcal{E}^{\theta,\text{unif}}(\mathbf{x}_0)$ is as in \eqref{eq:AOARMELBO}. \end{restatable} \end{mdframed}

 \looseness=-1 We prove Proposition~\ref{prop:greedynotanELBO}in~\S\ref{subsec:greedynotanELBOproof}.
 The key takeaway is that the ELBO in~\eqref{eq:AOARMELBO} is only valid for the uniform unmasking process $p^{\text{unif}}_\theta$.
 As a result, the reverse dynamics of greedy sampling no longer match those assumed by the standard training loss.
 In a nutshell, the model is being trained for uniform unmasking, but inference follows a different process.
-More broadly, this insight applies to any planner: whenever the sampling procedure deviates from uniform, the training objective no longer strictly reflects the quality of the generated samples. \cut{ This shows that while\eqref{eq:AOARMELBO} holds for $p^{\text{unif}}_\theta$---i.e., uniformly at random unmasking.
-Consequently, when greedy sampling is used, it no longer provides the same reverse dynamics for the optimized loss in standard DLM training $\mathcal{L}^{\text{unif}}(\theta)=-\mathbb{E}_{\mathbf{x}_0\sim p_{\text{data}}}[\mathcal{E}^{\theta,\text{mask}}(\mathbf{x}_0)]$.
-More broadly, any modification to the sampling process also leads to the same conclusion, where $D_{\theta}$ may no longer strictly correspond to the quality of generated samples.}
+More broadly, this insight applies to any planner: whenever the sampling procedure deviates from uniform, the training objective no longer strictly reflects the quality of the generated samples.

+We remark that the proof of Proposition \ref{prop:greedynotanELBO} hinges on constructing an explicit counter-example, in particular assuming the denoiser is inconsistent along different paths: That is, we assume in our construction that there are two different permutations $\sigma,\bar{\sigma}$ of $[1:L]$ and $\mathbf{x}_0\in\mathcal{V}^L$ a clean sequence in the data distribution such that $\prod_{i=1}^L\text{Cat}\left(x^{\sigma(i)}_0;D_\theta^i\left(\mathbf{x}_0^{\sigma(<i)}\right)\right)\neq \prod_{i=1}^L \text{Cat}\left(x^{\bar{\sigma}(i)}_0;D_\theta^i\left(\mathbf{x}_0^{\bar{\sigma}(<i)}\right)\right)$.
+Indeed, for a perfect denoiser, in the above we would have equality for any $\mathbf{x}_0,\sigma,$ and $\bar{\sigma}$, and sampling along any path $\sigma$ would always result in a sample from the data distribution.
+In this situation, there would be no point of planning a generation path.
+However, in practice there is no relationship being enforced between these quantities, and it has been observed repeatedly in the literature that the ``path''=``denoising order'' taken greatly influences sample quality - see, e.g. \cite{ou2024} Appendix J.4, \cite{shih2022traininginferenceanyorderautoregressive} Section 4, and \cite{li2021discoveringnonmonotonicautoregressiveorderings} Section 6.